Concurrent B.S./M.S. in Nutrition, Dietetics and Sensory Sciences

 How long does it normally take to finish the MS degree?

-For those completing the BS/MS degree, you will have 21 graduate credits to complete.
-Enrollment in six credits a semester (fall and spring) is considered a full-time graduate student.
+For those completing the accelerated MS program, you will have 21 graduate credits to complete after BS completion.
 While highly variable, this averages out to be about three additional semesters beyond the BS degree.